MacacaGames/MacacaViewSystemDocs/docs/GettingStarted.md

 }
 ```
 ### Run and Test
-Run Unity and check your first page!
+Run Unity and check your first page.
 You can track the currently displayed page in the ViewSystem Visual Editor.

-Make sure to open the ViewSystem Visual Editor before running your game, or it won’t display correctly.
+>Make sure to open the ViewSystem Visual Editor **before** running your game, or it won’t display correctly.

 <!-- TODO:補圖 -->